How Lawyers and Attorneys Track Their Time

 Managing cases is accompanied by the constant flow of received and sent emails.
 Without a doubt, most of legal practice is conducted through email communication either we talk of case management or inner communication in the law firm.

-Working with documents is a daily ongoing process in any legal professional's routine, which means that timekeeping is possible to link to the time of creating/editing/modifying certain files.
+Working with documents is a daily, ongoing process in any legal professional's routine, which means that timekeeping can be linked to the time spent creating/editing/modifying certain files.

-Sorting documents by folders can be also handy for tracking the dates and creating the unbroken workflow.
-Unfortunately, such a technique can be applied only to completed tasks and, overall, this method lacks automation, which might lead to critical losses of data and time.
+Sorting documents by folders can also be handy for tracking dates and creating an unbroken workflow.
+Unfortunately, such a technique can be applied only to completed tasks, and overall, this method lacks automation, which might lead to critical data and time losses.

-Tracking phone calls made within performing tasks is not uncommon when it comes to accountability in legal practice.
-The modern phone services have logging features providing the detailed data on dates, calls duration and contacts information.
+Tracking phone calls made while performing tasks is not uncommon when it comes to accountability in legal practice.
+Modern phone services have logging features that provide detailed data on dates, call durations, and contact information.

-The minus of such a method pertains to the necessity to backtrack the data and allocate time for generating reports on all the calls.
+The disadvantage of such a method is the necessity to backtrack the data and allocate time for generating reports on all the calls.

 Some legal professionals keep it written down by memory in the end of the day.
 Discussing this method in detail has no sense: it does let create the solid feedback mechanism (a lawyer will easily track what has been done and what issues require more attention), its drawbacks are obvious in terms of limited number of issues that can be addressed by applying such a technique.